 Less common side effects of Epclusa can include mild rash.

 Most of these side effects may go away within a few days or a couple of weeks.
 If they’re more severe or don’t go away, talk with your doctor or pharmacist.

 Epclusa serious side effects

 Serious side effects from Epclusa aren’t common, but they can occur.
 Call your doctor right away if you have serious side effects.
 Call 911 if your symptoms feel life threatening or if you think you’re having a medical emergency.

 Serious side effects and their symptoms can include the following:

 - Hepatitis B reactivation in coinfected patients.* People who have both hepatitis C and hepatitis B can have a reactivation of the hepatitis B virus when they start taking Epclusa.
 This can occur even if the hepatitis B virus was treated in the past.
 Reactivation of hepatitis B can lead to liver failure and even death.
 Your doctor will test you for hepatitis B before you start treatment with Epclusa.
 If you have it, you may need to take medication to treat hepatitis B along with the Epclusa.

 - Serious allergic reaction.
 Some people can have an allergic reaction after taking Epclusa.
-This is rare and usually not severe.
+This did not occur in clinical trials of Epclusa, but is still possible.
 However, some symptoms can be severe.
 Mild and severe symptoms of an allergic reaction can include: